 The AP may assign to each STA or a group of STAs a time slot inside the RAW at which the STA(s) is (are) allowed to contend for medium access.
 After determining its channel access time slot assigned by the AP, the STA starts to access the channel not earlier than its assigned slot based on the DCF or the S1G variant of EDCA (9.20.2.9) (#594)DCF or EDCA.
 But, a STA not within the group indicated by the RAW Group subfield in the RAW Assignment field of in the RPS element shall not access the WM for the RAW duration, except for a STA that is allowed not to check the beacon (e.g. non-TIM STA).
 Upon receipt of any frame (e.g., PS-Poll frame or trigger frame) for the RAW duration from a STA not within the group indicated by the RAW Group subfield in the RAW Assignment field of the RPS element, the AP shall respond with a control frame.

 An AP may further indicate on which channel(s) the SST STA(s) that are granted access to the RAW are allowed to transmit, through the Channel Indication subfield in the RAW Assignment field of the RPS element (see 8.4.2.170b) which has the same definition as described in the Channel Activity Bitmap subfield in the Channel Activity Schedule field of the Subchannel Selective Transmission element (8.4.2.170l).
 A value of 1 in a bit position in the bitmap indicates that operation is allowed on the BSS operating channel, with any allowed operating bandwidth that includes that channel, subject to the limitations described in clause 9.46 (Subchannel Selective Transmission (SST)).
 Access to the channel shall be performed according to the procedure described in 9.46 (Subchannel Selective Transmission (SST)) assuming the primary channel is a channel identified by a value of 1 in one of the bitmap bits in the Channel Indication subfield in the RAW Assignment field of the RPS element.
+An AP shall not include the any STA that is not supporting the SST Operation in the RAW Group of an RPS element that has a Channel Indication that does not include the primary BSS operation Channel.

 An AP shall not include the STAs with RAW Operation Support field in the S1G Capabilities element set to 0 in any RAW Groups.